What marketing philosophy to follow to achieve the desired goals, and create extraordinary product concept?

 Ask yourself, Is there a way the product can be helpful for other audiences as well?

-Continuous improvement and innovation are what turns a single creation into a global product line.
+Continuous improvement and innovation are what turn a single creation into a global product line.

 6. Use technology to bring ideas to life